- Read our review guidelines

 Minimum Age To Kayak

-There is no minimum age requirement in Michigan to operate a kayak or other non-motorized vessel.
+There is no minimum age requirement to kayak in Michigan or operate a non-motorized vessel.

 If you’re under 12 years old you are allowed to operate a motorized vessel with a motor of 6 hp or less.
 This does not require adult supervision.